zeroc-ice/ice/csharp/BuildInstructionsWindows.md

 the build using PUBLIC_KEYFILE and re-signed after the build using KEYFILE.
 This can be used for generating [Enhanced Strong Naming][5] signatures.

+*Temporary limitation: assembly signing applies only to .NET 4.5 assemblies at present.*

+### Authenticode Signatures

-You can also sign the Ice binaries with Authenticode by setting the following environment variables:
+You can sign the Ice binaries with Authenticode by setting the following environment variables before building these assemblies:
  - SIGN_CERTIFICATE to your Authenticode certificate
  - SIGN_PASSWORD to the certificate password

 *Temporary limitation: assembly signing applies only to .NET 4.5 assemblies at present.*

+### Building only the Test Suite

-If you want to build the test suite without building the entire source base, use this command:
+You can build only the test suite with this command:
 ```
 msbuild msbuild\ice.proj /p:ICE_BIN_DIST=all
 ```

-This build installs ZeroC's binary NuGet packages if necessary.
+This build retrieves and installs ZeroC's binary NuGet packages if necessary.

 ## Running the Tests